meteryam/straightjacket/README.md

-# straightjacket
+# Straightjacket

-# Summary
+## Summary

 This is the 2020 rewrite of the straightjacket compiler.
 I'm writing it in Python, and it will output c code rather than creating executables.
 The plan is to implement these features last:

 - lists
-- pattern matching for lists within conditionals
+- pattern matching within conditionals
 - floating point numbers
 - literate programming
 - foreign function interface